TheFifthRider/simply-roleplaying-webapp/docs/action/action.md

 #### Elective Action Order in Practice

-Gamemasters, if you intend to use Elective Action Order
+Gamemasters, if you intend to use Elective Action Order you should be aware of its tactical advantages and disadvantages.
+One question you will likely be asked immediately is "why would I ever pass to an enemy?"
+The answer here lies in vying for control of the end of the round, since the decides the order of the next round.
+Used cleverly, this can allow key players or even the entire team the opportunity to take two uninterrupted turns in a row-- one at the end of the round, and one at the start of the next round.

 In addition, making sure that the enemies of the combat are clearly distinct so your players can easily identify who they are choosing to go next.
-If you have a bunch of largely indistinguishable non-player characters, consider clearly defining squads of those non-player characters that all choose another member of their squad to go next if available-- this helps your players (and you!) so the turn can be passed to "the militia" instead of "to the militia guy-- no the one with the pitchfork."
+If you have a bunch of largely indistinguishable non-player characters, consider clearly defining squads of those non-player characters.
+Squads are simply made up of characters that will always pass their action to another character in their "squad" until none are available. this helps your players (and you!) so the turn can be passed to "the bandits" instead of needing to specify which specific bandit they're referring to.